sdcondon/SCGraphTheory.AdjacencyList/README.md

 # SCGraphTheory.AdjacencyList

-Adjacency list graph implementation built on the [SCGraphTheory.Abstractions](https://github.com/sdcondon/SCGraphTheory.Abstractions) package.
+Adjacency list graph implementation that implements the interfaces defined in the [SCGraphTheory.Abstractions](https://github.com/sdcondon/SCGraphTheory.Abstractions) package, and can thus work with other packages that also use this abstraction - such as [SCGraphTheory.Search](https://github.com/sdcondon/SCGraphTheory.Search).

 ## Usage Examples